sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-01.md

 1. Start a Chat Session in the UI
 2. Send the message.
 3. Expected response is a greeting along with the message you sent translated  in French.
-4. Send a couple more messages.
-5. Your Chat Session name should be now updated with a two word summary based on session messages.

 ### Validation Checklist